stringparser/evented-stack/README.md

 Niceness:

-  * One should be able to switch the events on and of.
+  * One should be able to switch the events on and off.
-  * setState method provided to store simple data between layers of the stack.
+  * set and get methods to store simple data between layers of the stack. f
 Defaults:

   * For iterative methods such as `forEach`, events are emitted.
 See below for